outdreamer/build-a-cure-1/docs/problem_solving_matching.md

                 - whether a system like a plane flying to a destination will fail can be determined by two variables (position of luggage & contents of luggage), which allows a variance gap that can be exploited to make sure the plane fails in its primary intent (reaching destination intact) - where the exploit is to make sure luggage is arranged so contents are near enough to trigger a chemical reaction with heat or other environmental attributes during flight
                 - the combination of these two variables have many dimensions between them, which can invalidate the system allowing those variables to interact
                 - this system failure-triggering combination of variable values can also occur randomly, although its less likely to be random with more regulations & enforcement of them

+              - the equality of influence that the 'direction' variable has on the tangent line creating a curve produces a smooth curve

             - exponents: